PyO3/pyo3/guide/src/free-threading.md

 they support free-threaded Python, for example by declaring the module with `#[pymodule(gil_used = false)]`.

+More complicated `#[pyclass]` types may need to deal with thread-safety directly; there is [a dedicated section of the guide](./class/thread-safety.md) to discuss this.

 At a low-level, annotating a module sets the `Py_MOD_GIL` slot on modules defined by an extension to `Py_MOD_GIL_NOT_USED`, which allows the interpreter to see at runtime that the author of the extension thinks the extension is